multycloud/terraform-provider-multy/.github/overview.md

 ## Overview

-This repository is the brain of Multy which translates Multy resources into cloud specific infrastructure.
+This repository is the Multy Terraform Provider what allows you to deploy Multy resources through Terraform.

-The Multy Engine is a GRPC server that translates a multy infrastructure resource request into cloud specific resources.
+The provider is uses the [Plugin Framework](https://www.terraform.io/plugin/framework).

 ## File Structure